chronos21/unified-crawler/README.md

 # unified-crawler

-Extandable crawler/downloader for image and videos.
+Extandable crawler/downloader for image and video.